 Wild camping in England and Wales is generally illegal.
 However, it is possible if you ask the landowner’s permission.
 Dartmoor in Devon has special rules where it’s legal to wild camp in designated areas.
 There is also a tradition of wild camping in the Lake District National Park.

-Scotland benefits from right-to-roam rules and its own laws which effectively allows wild camping nearly everywhere, thanks to the Land Reform Scotland Act 2003.
+Scotland benefits from right-to-roam rules and its own laws which allows wild camping, thanks to the Land Reform Scotland Act 2003.
 This allows the public to camp on most unenclosed land, including many of Scotland’s national parks, but be aware that there are some restrictions.
 Please make sure you follow the Scottish Access Code – rights and responsibilities, Land Reform Act and Camping.

 A link to My Best Wild Camping Walks.